MaruvkaLab/Lynch_Vaccine/README.md

 To reproduce the results:

 1. Open the desired analysis folder.
-2. Open the .R file and validate that the input path links to the desired files.
+2. Open the .R file and validate that the input paths are linked to the desired files.
 3. Run the corresponding .R script in R.
 4. The script will:
    - Load the associated input data file.